April 29, 2025

 Here's a simple example from Manchester City:

-4. Add additional audio effects
+4. Enhance videos with audio effects

 Add audio effects like voiceovers or sound effects for an extra layer of sophistication.
 For example, in a cooking video, you could add the “sizzle” sound effect when frying something.

-If you’re using Descript’s TikTok video editor, you can search for background music without leaving the editing dashboard.
+If you're using Descript's TikTok video editor, you can search for background music without leaving the editing dashboard.
 Just head to the music tab to find sound effects and royalty-free music you can use for TikTok videos.
+For optimal export quality, use MP4 format with H.264 encoding when publishing your edited TikTok videos.

 Adding sound effects from Descript’s music library